Swing Caddie SC300 Review: One of the Best Launch Monitors Gets an Upgrade

 The only caveat was that I was using premium range balls that were brand new.
 Range ball quality can vary greatly, which I explore in this article – so golfers should be aware that practice balls might not be entirely accurate.

 How I Would Use It

 Budget launch monitors are best used to work on distance control in my opinion.
 If you are hitting into a net at home, this is a great way to map out your bag and get real feedback on your shots.
 Instead of guessing how far you are hitting it, now you can get reliable data that can help improve your decision making on the course.

 My favorite way to work with any launch monitor is to dial in my wedge distances from 50-100 yards.
 If this were the only kind of practice you did with the SC300, it would pay huge dividends in your game.
 My advice is to work on specific yardages to get the feel of each of them and then test yourself by randomly selecting yardage to hit towards.

 Since the SC300 is now offering launch angle, you can work on increasing your driver distance.
 Generally speaking, if you can launch the ball higher with more ball speed (and not too much spin), you will increase your driving distance.
 I am always trying to launch the ball at around 14-17 degrees.
 I can’t say there is a right number for all golfers because there are multiple considerations, but this could be a good goal for many of you (if you’re hitting the ball too low or way too high).

 SC300 vs. SC200

-The big question on a lot of golfers minds will be whether or not they should spend the extra money for the SC300.
+The big question on a lot of golfers minds will be whether or not they should spend the extra money on the SC300.